sebgoa/cloudstack-books/en/clients.markdown

 > **Warning**
 >
 > jclouds is under going incubation at the Apache Software Foundation,
 > jclouds-cli is available on github.
-Changes may occur in the sofware
+Changes may occur in the software
 > from the time of this writing to the time of you reading it.

 Installation and Configuration